 Beyond this, we need to respect the remaining forest and try to minimise any further disturbance to the sloths’ existing habitat.
 This will not be easy – with the human population increasing at an exponential rate we are never going to stop encroaching on the rainforest.
 But perhaps we need to start compromising.
 If we want to see the survival of wildlife, we can no longer simply bulldoze everything in our path to make way for towns, farms and cities.
 We need to protect key areas, consider the habitat requirements of species and make sure that we conserve the essential components.
 We need to learn how to co-exist.

-Each “sloth crossing” bridge costs $150 in raw materials to construct (in the most basic form: a single rope design).
+Each “sloth crossing” bridge costs $150 in raw materials to construct (in the most basic form: a single rope design without a camera trap).
 If you would like to help us to build more bridges (or personally sponsor your own sloth crossing), you can do so by donating via the buttons below.
 If you sponsor a Sloth Crossing then we will install a personalized wooden plaque next to the bridge engraved with a name of your choice (this would make a fantastic gift for any sloth lover)!
 For gift sponsorship’s we can also email an information pack as well as photos of the fished bridge and plaque after installation on request (just send us an email after your purchase)!